ZaneWesley/ZaneWesley/README.md

 I'm Zane!
 I'm a Jesus lover, web coder, runner, soccer player, and Covid survivor.
 I specialize in UX and UI development and design and work hard to make sure that all of my projects work flawlessly and are fully accessible.

 Want to get to know me?
-[Check out my website.](https://zanewesley.github.io)
+[Contact me!](https://zanewesley.github.io/about)

 ## GitHub Stats
 <br>